m-language/m/docs/tutorial/functions.rst

     # 4
     (add 1 3)

-Functions are applied lazily, so their arguments are only evaluated when used.
+Functions are applied eagerly, and their evaluation order is undefined.

 Function Abstraction
 ====================